 After programming the board controller, you must program the LTE Sensor Gateway sample (which includes the nRF9160: Secure Partition Manager sample) to the main controller:

 Put the SW5 switch (marked debug/prog) in the NRF91 position to program the main controller.

-Build the LTE Sensor Gateway sample (this sample) for the nrf9160_pca10090ns board and program it.
+Build the LTE Sensor Gateway sample (this sample) for the nrf9160dk_nrf9160ns build target and program it.